E2

 Viking Freezer Compartment Thermistor Failure

-Display shows E2; freezer temperature may be erratic or unit may over-freeze or under-freeze.
+The display shows E2; the freezer temperature may be erratic, or the unit may over-freeze or under-freeze.

 Advertisements